OctopusSamples/content-team-apps/js/generator-octopus-project/README.md

 * `AWS_DEVELOPMENT_SECRET_ACCESS_KEY_ID` - The AWS secret access key used for the development account.
 * `AWS_PRODUCTION_ACCESS_KEY_ID` - The AWS access key used for the production account.
 * `AWS_PRODUCTION_SECRET_ACCESS_KEY_ID` - The AWS secret access key used for the production account.
+* `DOCKERHUB_USERNAME` - The DockerHub username. used for image scanning.
+* `DOCKERHUB_PASSWORD` - The DockerHub password. used for image scanning.

 ## SubGenerators